 Custodians of Sacred Sites from four African countries are working together to revive tribal traditions and protect their sacred sites and territories.
 They have released a statement of Common African Customary Laws to protect these sacred places and bring their message to an increasingly detached modern world.

-“We, custodians of Sacred Sites from four African countries, are working together to revive our traditions and to protect our Sacred Sites and Territories.
+The custodians of Sacred Sites from four African countries, are working together to revive their traditions and to protect their sacred sites and territories.

 The future of our children and the children of all the species of Earth are threatened.
 When this last generation of elders dies, we will lose the memory of how to live respectfully on our planet, if we do not learn from them.
 Our generation living now has a responsibility like no other generation before us.
 Our capacity to stop the current addiction to money from destroying the very conditions of life and the health of our planet, will determine our children’s future.